wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Configure your environment as follows to test the POC.

 #.
-Install Suricata (with version 5.0.4) on the RHEL 7 monitored endpoint.
+Install Suricata (with version 5.0.4) on the CentOS 8 monitored endpoint.
 This requires EPEL repository that depends on your operating system version.

     .. code-block:: XML